Manu343726/Turbo/README.md

 #### `mpl::for_loop`

-`mpl::for_loop` is designed to **execute iterative computations**, in other words, does a loop over a range, and the kernel does computations over that range, storing the result and using the previous value of the result.
-This could be viewed as a for loop with an aux varialbe which stores the result of the computation, and the body of that loop (The kernel acts as the body of the loop).
+`mpl::for_loop` is designed to **execute iterative computations**, in other words, does a loop over a range, and the kernel does computations over that range, storing the type and using the previous value of the type.
+This could be viewed as a for loop with an aux varialbe which stores the type of the computation, and the body of that loop (The kernel acts as the body of the loop).
 For example:

-  int result;
+  int type;

   for(auto& it = begin ; it != end ; ++it)
   {
-    result = *it * result;
+    type = *it * type;
   }

-So the kernel has two parameters: **The current value of the iterator and the previous value of the result**:
+So the kernel has two parameters: **The current value of the iterator and the previous value of the type**:

-  template<typename CURRENT , typename PREVIOUS_RESULT>
+  template<typename CURRENT , typename PREVIOUS_type>
   struct kernel
   {
-    using result = /* ... */
+    using type = /* ... */
   };
-The loop passes the `result` of the current kernel application to the next iteration.
+The loop passes the `type` of the current kernel application to the next iteration.
 So **the loop needs the initial value of the "aux variable"**. `mpl::for_loop` is defined as follows:

   template<typename BEGIN , typename END , typename INITIAL_VALUE , template<typename,typename> class KERNEL>
   using for_loop = /*...*/

 In addition, a kernel of a for loop must define a public boolean constant that specifies if the loop should be aborted.
 In other words, **the user could specify a break condition for the loop through the kernel**:

-  template<typename CURRENT , typename PREVIOUS_RESULT>
+  template<typename CURRENT , typename PREVIOUS_type>
   struct kernel
   {
-    using result = /* ... */
+    using type = /* ... */
     static const bool abort = /* ... */
   };